aidanhibbard/aidanhibbard/content/articles/debugging-a-memory-leak-in-a-next-app.md

 I began scrolling through my app logs locally looking for anything related to the inngest entry point, the requests themselves didn't start taking longer over time like I thought they would.

 Inngest when running locally pings your app _a lot_, like an absurd amount?
-So all of my app logs would get constantly burried under `/api/inngest 200`, however after scrolling for a eternity, I found a instance of this message:
+So all of my app logs would get constantly buried under `/api/inngest 200`, however after scrolling for a eternity, I found a instance of this message:

 ```bash [logs]
 (node:34713) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
 11 beforeExit listeners added to [process].
 MaxListeners is 10.
 Use emitter.setMaxListeners() to increase limit